OpenTechSchool/html-css-beginners/core/portfolio.md

 		clear: both;
 	}

-Here we create a new div with class clear and call this one in CSS giving clear both.
-That will clear both value, right and left.
+Here we create a new div with class clear and call this one in our CSS file, giving clear both.
+That will clear both values, right and left.
 Other two possible values are "right" or "left".
-When you mess up with floatting element, before starting a new design section is always a good practice put "clear:both" to be sure your flow is still the default one.
+When you mess with floating element, before starting a new design section it is always a good practice to put "clear:both" to be sure your flow is still the default one.

 ## The footer

-Footer is called, as the name say, that part of the page that stay at the end of the page and give some general and maybe secondary information, like in a book.
+The footer is, as the name says, that part of the page that stays at the end of the page and gives some general and maybe secondary information, like in a book.
-The interested tag is:
+The tag for that is:

 	<footer>
 		<p></p>
 	</footer>

-Inside the p tag you can write what you prefer.
-Maybe who made this website or your email.
+Inside the p tag you can write what you want, maybe who made this website or your email.

-In CSS file:
+In the CSS file, write:

 	footer {
 	margin-top: 50px;